-What It's Like To Be Undocumented & Lose Your Job In The Coronavirus Pandemic
+What It's Like To Be Undocumented & Unemployed In The Coronavirus Pandemic

-What It’s Like To Be Undocumented & Lose Your Job In The Coronavirus Pandemic
+What It’s Like To Be Undocumented & Unemployed In The Coronavirus Pandemic

 “The hardest part is being treated like I’m disposable.”